cadehaley/BlenderHPL3export/README.md

 Important Usage Notes
 ------------------------------------------------------------------------------
-- Give each object a unique name in the asset's "Object Data" panel (under the poly triangle icon, not to be confused with the "Object" panel under the cube icon).
+- Give each `Mesh` data-block a unique name in the asset's "Object Data Properties" panel (under the poly triangle icon, not to be confused with the "Object Data" panel under the cube icon).
 	Example:
 	```
 	Object name = "evil_suzanne_by_doorway.005"
-	Mesh Datablock name = "Suzanne"
+	Mesh data-block name = "Suzanne"
 	```

-On export, the subdirectory and mesh file will take this name ("Suzanne.dae"), and having name conflicts in HPL3 can cause the wrong textures to load.
+On export, the subdirectory and mesh file will take this name ("Suzanne.dae"), and having name conflicts in HPL3 (i.e. having two .dae files of the same name, but in separate directories) can cause the wrong textures to load.
-The "Object Name" does not matter as much, and will be used to name that instance of the object when placed in the map.
+The "Object Name" does not matter as much, and will be used to name that instance of the asset when placed in the map.

 - If texture is black or has black parts, make sure UV faces are within the square UV boundary.
 Texture baking requires that each material use